The cost of asphalt is around $100 to $200 per ton.

 |4 inches||40 sq. ft.||$1,500 – $3,000|

 An average driveway of 600 square feet needs between 7 and 15 tons of asphalt, depending on depth and surface area.

 Asphalt Driveway Cost Breakdown

 When it comes to asphalt driveway installation, costs fall under two main categories: labor and materials.
-Take a look and see exactly where your money goes when you undertake a big home project like this.
+Here’s a look at where your money will go.

 Labor Cost to Pave a Driveway

 Labor costs between $5 and $7 per square foot.
 So, if you have an average-sized driveway of 600 square feet, expect to pay between $3,000 and $4,200 in labor costs.
 If you need an old driveway removed, or if a new driveway needs significant leveling and grading, labor costs will increase.